exonum/exonum-doc/src/architecture/transactions.md

     performs [almost at the same time](../advanced/consensus/consensus.md) as the block with the given transaction is committed into the blockchain.

+!!! note
+    The `execute` method couldn't include an arbitrary manipulation over the blockchain but only the primitives whose are allowed by the [Exonum core](https://github.com/exonum/exonum-core) and templated in the
+    service definition.
+The transactions with a given (`service_id`, message_id`) differs only with a set of their parameters.

 ### Info

 ```rust